dreisicht/renderrob/Documentation.md

 - Column t is necessary.
 Please do not delete it.
 - For better overview, usually all settings in the sheet are checked (apart from the last one, denoising).
 - If you disable Cycles (and by that enable Eevee), the irrelevant settings get disabled.
-- Separate View Layers and addons with a comma (space is optional)
+- Separate View Layers and add-ons with a comma (space is optional)
-- If you want to render a still image, fill start and endframe with same value.
+- If you want to render a still image, fill start and end frame with same value.
 - If you want to use multiple Sheets you can configure your sheet name in the file `util/sheetname.ini`

 ##### Render output